History of African Americans in Chicago: Business

+Chicago's Black entrepreneurial history stretches back to the city's origins.
+Jean Baptiste Point du Sable (c.
+1745–1818), widely regarded as Chicago's first non-Native settler, was also its first entrepreneur, establishing a prosperous trading settlement on the north bank of the Chicago River that supplied goods across the Great Lakes region.
+In the nineteenth century, John Jones arrived in Chicago in 1845 as a self-taught tailor and built one of the city's most successful businesses, becoming one of the wealthiest African Americans in the country.
+Jones also led the campaign to repeal Illinois's restrictive Black Codes in 1865 and in 1871 became the first African American elected to public office in the state, winning a seat on the Cook County Board of Commissioners.

+Anthony Overton relocated his Overton Hygienic Manufacturing Company from Kansas City to Chicago in 1911 and expanded it into a diversified enterprise headquartered in his purpose-built South State Street building, encompassing cosmetics, banking, insurance, and newspaper publishing.
+He became the first African American to head a major business conglomerate and, in 1927, the first businessman to receive the Spingarn Medal from the NAACP.

 Chicago's Black population developed a class structure, composed of a large number of domestic workers and other manual laborers, along with a small, but growing, contingent of middle-and-upper-class business and professional elites.
 In 1929, Black Chicagoans gained access to city jobs, and expanded their professional class.
 Fighting job discrimination was a constant battle for African Americans in Chicago, as foremen in various companies restricted the advancement of Black workers, which often kept them from earning higher wages.
 In the mid-20th century, Blacks began slowly moving up to better positions in the work force.

 The migration expanded the market for African-American business.
 According to Allen Spear, "The most notable breakthrough in Black business came in the insurance field."
 There were four major Black insurance companies founded in Chicago.
 Additionally, the African-American market on State Street during this time consisted of barber shops, restaurants, pool rooms, saloons, and beauty salons.
 African Americans used these trades to build their own communities.
 These shops gave the Blacks a chance to establish their families, earn money, and become an active part of the community.

 Widely credited as Chicago's first Black banker, Jesse Binga came to Chicago as a Pullman porter before opening the city's first Black bank, Binga Bank, in 1908 and amassing significant wealth.
 Binga would go on to spearhead an integration campaign on the South Side that put him at odds with the White establishment, with some even attributing the lethal damage of the 1919 race riots in part to the radical aversion to his efforts.